prajwaldeula2057/todo_app/README.md

 # todo_app

 Introducing a powerful to-do app that simplifies your busy life by keeping track of all your tasks and deadlines.
-With this app, you can easily add, edit, and delete tasks, set due dates and reminders, and mark them as complete.
+With this app created using Androidx, Room Database, Alarms, you can easily add, edit, and delete tasks, set due dates and reminders, and mark them as complete.
 With this app, you'll never forget a task or miss a deadline again.
 It's the perfect tool for anyone who wants to stay organized and productive.
 Try it out today and see how it can simplify your life.
-Here are some of the features:
+Here are some of the features
 Add Tasks: With just a few taps, you can quickly add your to-do items to the app.
 You can give each task a title and add additional details if needed.

 ![createtask](https://github.com/prajwaldeula2057/todo_app/assets/117331294/6e240ac0-4a0c-493d-98ac-5b7efcc2ed00)